SaulDoesCode/Crafter.js/documentation/API.md

 the config Object has 5 distinct options ( created , inserted , destroyed , attr and extends )
 Craft.newComponent('custom-element',{
-// note : inside each lifecycle method the "this" is a reference to the element being created -> this === element created : function () { ... }, // this method gets called when the custom-element is first instanciated inserted : function () { ... }, // this method gets called when the custom-element is first inserted into the DOM destroyed : function () { ... }, // this method gets called when the custom-element removed from the DOM (AKA. destroyed) attr : function (attributeChangedName , oldValue , newValue) { ... }, // attr method gets called when attributes are changed on the element extends : 'button' //tagName of element being inherited from should you want to });
+// note : inside each lifecycle method the "this" is a reference to the element being created -> this === element created() { ... }, // this method gets called when the custom-element is first instanciated inserted() { ... }, // this method gets called when the custom-element is first inserted into the DOM destroyed() { ... }, // this method gets called when the custom-element removed from the DOM (AKA. destroyed) attr(attributeChangedName , oldValue , newValue) { ... }, // attr method gets called when attributes are changed on the element extends : 'button' //tagName of element being inherited from should you want to });